 A particularly relevant type of lncRNAs are the enhancer RNAs (eRNAs), shorter molecules compared to the canonical lncRNAs (approximately 346 nucleotides) that do not undergo splicing or poly-adenylation (Fantom et al. 2014).
 Although traditionally chromatin segmentation maps have defined enhancers as DNA regions with particular epigenetic characteristics, later studies have shown their ability to be bi-directionally transcribed into eRNAs molecules (De Santa2010; Kim et al. 2010).
 Importantly, the transcriptional activity of enhancers has been demonstrated to be an excellent proxy to identify functionally active regulatory region, which have also been successfully validated by reporter assays (Anderssen2014; Fantom et al. 2014).

-micro-RNAs

-Another class of non-coding RNAs are micro-RNAs (miRNAs). miRNAs are generated as larger precursors through transcription of non-coding regions of the genome and undergo processing into RNA species 21 to 24 nucleotides long (Lee et al. 2002).
-Under particular conditions, expression of genes containing complementary sequences to miRNAs are commonly negatively regulated through assembly of the miRNA-induced silencing complex followed by mRNA degradation, mRNA destabilisation or translational repression (Ameres et al. 2010; Braun et al. 2011; Petersen et al. 2006).
-In fact, between 30 and 80% of human genes are predicted to be under transcriptional control of micro-RNAs (miRNAs) (Lewis et al. 2005; Friedman et al. 2008).
+Another class of non-coding RNAs are micro-RNAs (miRs), 21 to 24 nucleotides long (Lee et al. 2002).
+Under particular conditions, expression of genes containing complementary sequences to miRNAs are commonly negatively regulated through assembly of the miRNA-induced silencing complex followed by mRNA degradation, mRNA destabilisation or translational repression (Ameres et al. 2010; Braun et al. 2011; Petersen et al. 2006) with 30 and 80% of human genes predicted to be under transcriptional control of miRNAs (Lewis et al. 2005; Friedman et al. 2008).

 Methods to assay gene expression

-The use of micro-array based methods to perform genome-wide expression studies has been increasingly replaced by RNA sequencing (RNA-seq), as result of NGS technologies becoming more cost-effective.
 RNA-seq involves reverse- transcription of the extracted RNA into cDNA and PCR amplification preserving relative abundance of each transcript, followed by library preparation and NGS (Mortazavi et al. 2008).
-This method overcomes the bias introduced by the use of pre-designed complementary probes in hybridisation techniques as it sequences all the RNA species contained in the sample.
 Systematic comparison has shown superior dynamic range of detection for RNA-seq compared to micro-arrays, particularly for low abundance transcripts (Zhao et al. 2014).
 Furthermore, RNA-seq allows the capture of additional information to the expression profile, including the identification of new exons, alternative splicing events and allele-specific expression (ASE).
-For example, regulation of gene activity through differential isoform usage is very common between different tissues and during particular biological processes.
-RNA-seq isoform quantification has highlighted that differentiation of CD4+ T cells into the pro-inflammatory Th-17 is particularly driven by one of the nuclear receptor RORCγ isoforms (Zhao et al. 2014).
-RNA-seq has also allowed quantification of ASE for transcripts in individuals heterozygous for exonic SNP haplotypes in a particular gene, avoiding performance of additional molecular assays (Yan et al. 2002).
-Importantly, ASE has provided direct evidence for local/cis-eQTLs driven by allele-specific mechanism, showing significant differences in haplotype
+Quantification of ASE for transcripts in individuals heterozygous for exonic SNP haplotypes in a particular gene through RNA-seq has provided direct evidence for local/cis-eQTLs driven by allele-specific mechanism, showing significant differences in haplotype

 transcript abundance for up to 88% of the genes with an associated cis-eQTL (Pickrell et al. 2010).
 Furthermore, the development of single-cell RNA-seq (scRNA-seq) has enabled the identification of cell sub-populations within a tissue in an unbiased way (Tang et al. 2009; Tang et al. 2010).